Cannabis Use Autonomic Activation & Leukocyte Activity (CUALA) Study

 The purpose of this study is to examine the potential influence of racial discrimination, social support, and executive function on HIV-related immune function.
 The sample is comprised of 100 heterosexual African Americans/Blacks living with HIV, including 50 males and 50 females.
 This study included urine drug screen, venipuncture, semi-structured interviews recording brief medical history, psychosocial factors and neurocognitive assessments.
 This study has now completed and we are analyzing the data.

-For more information or to potentially collaborate, feel free to contact Dr. Keen at firstname.lastname@example.org.
+For more information, feel free to contact Dr. Keen at firstname.lastname@example.org.
 This project was funded by Columbia University, via the National Institute of Mental Health (5 R25 MH080665-06)

-For more information, please contact our research team at email@example.com
+For more information, feel free to contact the PNIRD team at email@example.com.